mepalaciosv/scientificComputingII/README.md

 # Scientific Computing II

-This repository contains the material of the course Scientific Computing II taught at Konrad Lorenz University by Julián Jiménez Cárdenas during 2024-I.
+This repository contains the material for the Scientific Computing II course taught at Fundación Universitaria Konrad Lorenz by E. Margarita Palacios Vargas during 2025-II.

-Email me: juliano.jimenezc@konradlorenz.edu.co
+Send me an email in case you've got any question or suggestions: esperanza.palacios@konradlorenz.edu.co